British navy group: 'Potential hijack' of ship off UAE coast | Law-Order

 - United Arab Emirates

-A British navy group says there has been a ''potential hijack'' of a ship off the coast of the United Arab Emirates in the Gulf of Oman.
-The British military's United Kingdom Maritime Trade Operations initially warned ships Tuesday that “an incident is currently underway,” without elaborating.
+The British navy warned Tuesday of a “potential hijack” of a ship off the coast of the United Arab Emirates in the Gulf of Oman, without elaborating.

+The incident comes amid heightened tensions between Iran and the West over its tattered nuclear deal and as commercial shipping in the region has found itself in the crosshairs over it.
+Most recently, the US, the UK and Israel have blamed Iran for a drone attack on an oil tanker off Oman that killed two people.

+The British military's United Kingdom Maritime Trade Operations initially warned ships Tuesday that “an incident is currently underway'' off the coast of Fujairah.
+Hours later, they said the incident was a “potential hijack”.
+They did not elaborate.

 Israel, the United States and United Kingdom vowed a “collective response” to the attack, without elaborating.